 5.10.2 Position the two halves of the front ceramic (L/H & R/H) on the locating channel in the front ceramic, ensuring it is located onto the lip on the burner front ceramic support.
-See figure 5 below.
+(See fig 5 below)

-5.10.3 Fit three of the large sized square coals onto the front ceramic rail, and two of the random shaped coals as shown below ensuring that they are evenly spaced.
-Use the recess's in the front ceramic rail as a guide for placement, see figure 6 below.
+5.10.3 Fit five of the large sized coals onto the front ceramic rail, ensuring that they are evenly spaced.
+Use the recess's in the front ceramic rail as a guide for placement.
+(See figure 6 below)

-5.10.4 Select two of the large square coals two of the large random coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted, place one of the small coals at each end of the second row (see figure 7 below).
+5.10.4 Select four of the large coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted.
+Select two of the small coals and place at each end of the second row.
+(See figure 7 below)

-5.10.5 Select three of the large random coals and two of the large square coals and arrange as shown behind the second row of coals, using the ribs in the fuelbed matrix as a guide for placement (see figure 8 below).
+5.10.5 Select five of the large coals and arrange along the rear of the fuelbed, using the ribs in the rear of the fuelbed as a guide for placement.
+(See figure 8 below)

-5.10.6 Select the remaining two large square coals and two random coals and position to fill the gaps at the rear of the fuel-bed (see figure 9 below).
+5.10.6 Select the four remaining large coals and position to fill the gaps at each end of the third row of coals, as shown below in figure 9.